-The remuneration and incentive system adopted by the Bank for the employees and the collaborators considered as regulated population, in addition to the aforementioned principles applicable to the personnel in general, also provides for the following more efficient and precautionary measures:
+The remuneration and incentive system adopted by the Bank for the employees and the collaborators considered as regulated population - notwithstanding the exclusion referred to in section 2.5 above and in addition to the aforementioned principles applicable to the personnel in general - also provides for the following more efficient and precautionary measures:

-- the ratio between the variable component and the fixed component of individual remuneration is defined consistently with the provisions of paragraph 2.3 above; - the variable component is subject, for a quota of at least 40%, to deferred payment systems for at least 3 years, in order to guarantee the assessment over time of the performance of the risks assumed by the Bank (malus mechanisms).
-The deferred quota may be paid during the deferral period on a pro rata basis, provided that the payment frequency is at least annual. - if the variable component represents a particularly high amount as defined below the deferral quota is equal to 60%; - for the executive directors, the general manager, the joint general managers, the deputy general managers and other similar figures, the heads of the main business areas, corporate functions and geographical areas, as well as those who report directly to the strategic supervisory bodies, management and control, the duration of the deferral period cannot be shorter than 5 years and more than 50% of the deferred quota is made of financial instruments; - in any case, the variable component, both in its deferred component and in the upfront component, is acknowledged, for a quota of at least 50%, in shares, instruments connected to them or instruments whose value reflects the economic value of the Bank or of the Group (It should be noted that the Bank has adopted, as a financial instrument for the payment of the variable component in kind, ordinary shares of Société Générale SA).
-If the quota consisting in financial instruments exceeds 50% of the total variable remuneration, the portion of financial instruments to be deferred will be bigger than the portion of them to be paid up-front; - the financial instruments are subject to a lock-up period, starting from the moment when they are paid (retention period), during which they cannot be sold.
-This period lasts 1 year for the paid up-front part and at least six months for the deferred part. - before the end of the deferral period, dividends or interests shall not be paid.
+- the ratio between the variable component and the fixed component of individual remuneration is defined consistently with the provisions of paragraph 2.3 above: - the variable component is subject, for a quota of at least 40%, to deferred payment systems for at least 4 years, in order to guarantee the assessment over time of the performance of the risks assumed by the Bank (malus mechanisms); - the variable component, both in its deferred component and in the up-front component, is acknowledged, for a quota of at least 50%, in shares, instruments connected to them or instruments whose value reflects the economic value of the Bank or of the Group (the Bank has adopted, as a financial instrument for the payment of the variable component in kind, SG Quasi shares subject to vesting or forfeitures conditions).
+If the quota consisting in financial instruments exceeds 50% of the total variable remuneration, the portion of financial instruments to be deferred will be bigger than the portion of them to be paid up-front; - for the executive directors, the general manager, the joint general managers, the deputy general managers and other similar figures, the heads of the main business areas, corporate functions and geographical areas, as well as those who report directly to the strategic supervisory bodies, management and control, the variable component is subject, for a quota of 50%, to deferred payment systems; the duration of the deferral period cannot be shorter than 5 years and 60% of the deferred quota is made of financial instruments:

+- if the variable component represents a particularly high amount as defined below the deferred quota is equal to 60%; the duration of the deferral period cannot be shorter than 5 years and 60% of the deferred quota is made of financial instruments; - the deferred quota shall be paid during the deferral period no faster than by a linear pro rata basis, provided that the payment frequency is at least annual; - the financial instruments are subject to a lock-up period, starting from the moment when they are paid (retention period), during which they cannot be sold.
+This period lasts 1 year for the paid up-front part and at least six months for the deferred part: - before the end of the deferral period, dividends or interests shall not be paid.